 /System/Library/Fonts/Times LT MM

-The message is wrong since a default install of Lion, Mountain Lion or Mavericks will install these files.
+The message is wrong since a default install of Lion, Mountain Lion, Mavericks and Yosemite will install these files.
 Font Book runs the Unix command fontrestore under the option Restore Standard Fonts.
 When run, it does indeed remove all of the MM fonts.
 Proof enough for me they're dead.
 For this reason, they are no longer included in the list of required fonts in Lion or later.
 The initial purpose for these fonts was to duplicate the Adobe Reader's built in MM fonts for use in Preview.
 These MM fonts no longer exist in the Adobe Reader, and it appears Apple has followed suit, but hasn't cleaned up the OS installers.

 Starting with Lion, 10.7.x, Apple made the decision to hide the Library folder in the user accounts.
 Most tech writers presume this was to make it more difficult to locate and delete files a person shouldn't be digging through (without knowing what they're for).
 In order to see the Library folder of your account, Apple's method involves (1) being at the desktop, (2) hold down the Option key and (3) choose Go > Library from the menu.
 For advanced users, this gets really old since it's surprising how often you do go into your Library folder for various reasons.
 To make it permanently visible, open Terminal and enter the following command: